PrincetonUniversity/lucid/examples/p4_bmv2_examples/p4runtime/README.md

 # `p4runtime`

-This port uses Lucid's **interpreter interactive mode** to support a dynamic controller in Python.
+This uses Lucid's **interpreter interactive mode** to support a dynamic controller in Python.

 - `dpt --interactive` reads JSON events on stdin and writes exit events as JSON on stdout (one record per line).